9 Best Ambient AI Medical Scribes 2026

 Freed — Best Budget Scribe for Solo Physicians

 Freed built its user base on a simple promise: press record, see your patient, get a note.
-The product is intentionally focused on note generation rather than clinical reasoning, and that focus shows in the user experience.
 It is one of the clearer self-serve ambient scribe options for clinicians who want simple onboarding, predictable individual pricing, and a documentation-first workflow.

-Freed’s browser-based EHR push workflow is useful for practices whose EHRs live primarily in the browser.
-The important caveat is that this is still documentation automation, not integrated CDS.
-Freed’s public product materials emphasize note generation, EHR push, coding support, and clinician-assistant features rather than a Glass-style structured DDx plus A&P workflow.
-Physicians who adopt Freed and still want deeper diagnostic or treatment support usually need a separate reference or CDS layer.
+Freed''s browser-based EHR push workflow is useful for practices whose EHRs live primarily in the browser.
+Freed''s public product materials emphasize note generation, EHR push, coding support, and clinician-assistant features.
+Glass is designed for documentation plus encounter-native clinical reasoning in the same workflow.

-Pricing and access: Freed publishes self-serve individual plans and a free trial on its pricing page, with higher tiers adding EHR push and related workflow features.
+Pricing and access: Freed publishes self-serve individual plans and a free trial on the Freed pricing page, with higher tiers adding EHR push and related workflow features.

-Best for: Solo physicians and small practices that want reliable ambient scribing at a predictable price point, and who handle clinical reasoning through their existing knowledge base and reference tools.
-Freed does one thing and does it well.
+Best for: Solo physicians and small practices that want reliable ambient scribing at a predictable price point and prefer a documentation-first buying motion.
 Compare Glass vs Freed.

-Abridge — Best for Large Epic Deployments Without Native CDS Requirements
+Abridge — Best for Large Epic-Centered Enterprise Evaluations

-Nuance DAX Copilot (Dragon Copilot) — Best for Microsoft-Centric Health Systems Without Native CDS Requirements
+Dragon Copilot (formerly DAX Copilot) — Best for Microsoft-Centric Health Systems

 Suki — Best for EHR Integration Breadth